-So, if you do not fancy 4 espresso’s in a row but want a high dose of caffeine for maximum benefit try a supplement.
+So, if you do not fancy 4 espresso’s in a row but want a high dose for maximum benefit try a supplement.

 These can be in water soluble powder form or capsule.
 Each one has it’s own benefit.

-If you want a large, sudden hit of caffeine before a training session you can find that a pre workout supplement can be beneficial.
+If you want a large, sudden hit before a training session you can find that a pre workout supplement can be beneficial.

-A supplement such as 4GAUGE will offer a very quick hit of 150mg of caffeine per serving helping you get through your gym session while increasing performance and aiding recovery.
+A supplement such as 4GAUGE will offer a very quick hit of 150mg per serving helping you get through your gym session while increasing performance and aiding recovery.

-With the benefits of caffeine for weight loss, there are many dietary supplements available that include caffeine such as fat burners that offer a more gradual release through the use of capsules or pills.
+With the benefits for weight loss, there are many dietary supplements available that include caffeine such as fat burners that offer a more gradual release through the use of capsules or pills.

 The acute effect of a caffeine-containing energy drink on mood state, readiness to invest effort, and resistance exercise to failure.
 Duncan MJ, Smith M, Cook K, James RS.
 J Strength Cond Res.
 2012 Oct;26(10):2858-65.